Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Louisville Performance Insights

-- The Cardinals outscore opponents by 9.7 points per game (scoring 73.1 points per game to rank 47th in college basketball while giving up 63.4 per contest to rank 150th in college basketball) and have a +348 scoring differential overall.
+- The Cardinals outscore opponents by 9.7 points per game (scoring 73.1 points per game to rank 47th in college basketball while allowing 63.4 per outing to rank 150th in college basketball) and have a +348 scoring differential overall.

-- In conference contests, Louisville tallies fewer points per game (69.9) than its season average (73.1).
+- Louisville's offense has been worse in ACC action this year, averaging 69.9 points per contest, compared to its overall average of 73.1 PPG.

-- Offensively, the Cardinals have performed better when playing at home this season, posting 77.2 points per game, compared to 71.2 per game on the road.
+- Offensively, the Cardinals have played better in home games this year, averaging 77.2 points per game, compared to 71.2 per game in road games.

+- Louisville is allowing 62.4 points per game this year in home games, which is 1.6 fewer points than it is allowing when playing on the road (64.0).

-- In their last 10 games, the Cardinals have been putting up 71.6 points per contest, an average that's a little lower than the 73.1 they've scored over the course of the 2022-23 season.
+- In their last 10 games, the Cardinals have been putting up 71.6 points per game, an average that's slightly lower than the 73.1 they've scored over the course of the 2022-23 season.

 Ole Miss Performance Insights

-- The Rebels have a +415 scoring differential, topping opponents by 12.5 points per game.
-They're putting up 68.8 points per game, 106th in college basketball, and are allowing 56.3 per contest to rank 20th in college basketball.
+- The Rebels outscore opponents by 12.5 points per game (posting 68.8 points per game, 106th in college basketball, and allowing 56.3 per contest, 20th in college basketball) and have a +415 scoring differential.

 © 2023 Data Skrive.
 All rights reserved.